Reactive Slip Control in Multifingered Grasping: Hybrid Tactile Sensing and Internal-Force Optimization: Related Work

 \subsection{Reactive Slip Control}

-Reactive Slip Control (RSC) refers to the process of increasing grasp forces to counteract external disturbances when slippage is detected \cite{DBLP:journals/sensors/VeigaEP20,DBLP:journals/trob/JamesL21}.
-This approach to grasp stability relies on tactile feedback in real-time for slip detection.
-Typically, the increase in force is chosen arbitrarily, with the same force applied by each finger.
-This method can be used with various types of grippers \cite{DBLP:journals/sensors/ZhouXKWAC22}, and the number of fingers is irrelevant as long as the gripper is symmetrical.
-In such cases, the forces applied by all fingers usually balance out.
-However, this simple approach is limited to basic grippers.
-For dexterous grasps involving articulated multi-fingered grippers or robotic hands, a more tailored force distribution across contact points is required.
+Reactive slip control (RSC) strategies continuously monitor the contact state through tactile feedback and trigger corrective actions upon slip detection, enabling fast, reflex-like stabilization \cite{DBLP:journals/sensors/VeigaEP20,DBLP:journals/trob/JamesL21}.
+Typically, grasp forces are increased uniformly across fingers, without accounting for grasp geometry.
+Such strategies can be implemented on a variety of grippers \cite{DBLP:journals/sensors/ZhouXKWAC22}, and are most effective in symmetric configurations, where opposing forces tend to balance.
+However, this approach does not generalize well to more complex or asymmetric grasps.
+For dexterous grasps involving articulated multifingered grippers or robotic hands, a more tailored force distribution across contact points is required.
 If finger forces are not coordinated, the resulting net wrench can cause uncontrolled motion of the object, compromising the goal of grasp stabilization~\cite{DBLP:journals/ral/PfanneCSRA20}.
-For multi-fingered grippers, reactive slip control has also been implemented at the finger level, each finger acting autonomously when detecting object slippage \cite{DBLP:journals/sensors/ZhouXKWAC22, DBLP:journals/sensors/VeigaEP20}.
-The work of \cite{DBLP:journals/trob/HangLSBPBK16} investigates a probabilistic model for the estimation of grasp stability and increase grasp stiffness if the grasp is estimated to be unstable.
+For multifingered grippers, reactive slip control has also been implemented at the finger level, each finger acting autonomously when detecting object slip \cite{DBLP:journals/sensors/ZhouXKWAC22, DBLP:journals/sensors/VeigaEP20}.
+In~\cite{DBLP:journals/trob/HangLSBPBK16}, a probabilistic model is used to estimate grasp stability and increase grasp stiffness when instability is detected.
 If this is not enough, regrasping is performed.
-In~\cite{Costanzo23}, the authors tackle slippage control by explicitly utilizing a friction model.
-This approach requires direct measurement or estimation of contact forces and torsional moments, which can be particularly challenging, especially for multi-fingered grippers and contact-rich manipulation scenarios.
+In~\cite{Costanzo23}, slip control is addressed through the explicit use of a friction model.
+This approach requires direct measurement or estimation of contact forces and torsional moments, which can be particularly challenging, especially for multifingered grippers and contact-rich manipulation scenarios.
 Another approach consists in optimizing the manipulation trajectory to find motions that reduce the risk of slippage \cite{nazari2022proactive,DBLP:conf/med/LogothetisBK21}.
 In~\cite{DBLP:conf/case/KitouniCKP24}, the study investigates how fingers can be reoriented to better align contact normals and stabilize the grasp.
 This is achieved through a servoing process in the tactile domain, with a target force direction.